Dictionary Learning under Symmetries via Group Representations: Introduction

 If the underlying group of transformations is finite then the solution is immediate -- we simply append our dictionary with all transformed copies of the atoms as we did in CDL.
 However, this approach is impractical for large groups.
 Moreover, if the symmetry is \emph{continuous}, then such a strategy would not work, even at a conceptual level.

 To overcome difficulties arising from working with continuous symmetries, Soh \cite{Soh:20} proposed a different alternating minimization framework for learning dictionaries that are invariant to some specified group invariance.
-Concretely, this task, which we term as the \textit{group invariant dictionary learning} (\emph{abbrv.} GIDL) problem, can be described as learning a collection of atoms $\mathcal{K}:=\{ \phi_j \}_{j=1}^{q}$ satisfying the following :
+Concretely, this task, which we term as the \textit{group invariant dictionary learning} (\emph{abbrv.} GIDL) problem, can be described as learning a collection of atoms $\Phi_0 :=\{ \phi_j \}_{j=1}^{q}$ satisfying the following:

-The elements $g \in G$ model the symmetry transformation.
-In addition, we impose the additional constraint that the cardinality of the index set should be small relative to the data dimension, i.e. $|\mathcal{K}| = q \ll d$ so as to capture model sparsity.
+That is to say, each data-point $y$ is well-approximated as linear sums of terms of dictionary atoms of the form $g_k \cdot \phi_{[k]}$, each of which are obtained by applying a symmetry transformation $g_k \in G$ on the generating atom $\phi_{[k]}$.
+Here, we use square brackets in the subscript to emphasize that $\phi_{[k]}$ is a choice of generating atom from $\Phi_0$, and has no relation to $\phi_k$.
+In particular, the model allows for a generating atom $\phi_j$ to participate in \eqref{eq:gidl_problem} more than once, or possibly never at all.
+In addition, we impose the additional constraint that the cardinality of the index set should be small relative to the data dimension; i.e. $K \ll d$, so as to capture model sparsity.

-Suppose, for now, that the symmetry $g$ can be expressed as the action of a linear transformation $\rho(g)$ acting on a vector space $V$ :
+Suppose, for now, that the symmetry $g$ can be expressed as the action of a linear transformation $\rho(g)$ acting on a vector space $V$

 The key contribution in \cite{Soh:20} is to formulate the GIDL problem as the solution of the following optimization instance

 where the optimization variables $L_j^{(i)}$ are \emph{operators} residing in the space $\mathrm{Span}( \{ \rho (g) : g \in G \})$.
 Here, $\| \cdot \|_G$ is a convex penalty function -- specifically, it is the Minkowski functional induced by the convex hull of the $\rho$'s \cite{BTR:13,CRPW:12}